 Work through the resources provided below.
 Already know the content?
 No problem!
 Skip to #5 and submit your evidence of learning from the provided Choice Board.
 Receive a Proficient or Accomplished rating (grading rubrics are provided for each module) from the instructor and you are awarded a badge and certificate of attendance.
 Graduate credit is available, as well!

 Let’s get started!
 Complete the pre-assessment to help provide context and focus to your learning experience.

 Watch Setting The Stage For Google Docs.
 Think about the endless possibilities your students will have creating projects and sharing with classmates, you, and your community.

 4. Integration In Action:

-Using Google Docs provides teachers the productivity tool to produce products which support teaching our students, collaboration with our peers, and communication with our community.
+Using Google Docs provides teachers the productivity tools to produce products that support teaching our students, collaboration with our peers, and communication with our community.
 Using Google Docs in collaboration with additional Google Apps for Education tools allows teachers and students flexibility to create authentic projects which can be shared with as few as one person or to everyone in the world.
-As you work through each of the links below, please keep in mind the following questions.
+As you work through each of the links below, please keep in mind the following questions: